Resources for becoming a more sustainable musician/music lover

 Sustainable Travel Guide for Artists & Music Industry

-The Journal of Music just shared this Sustainable Travel Guide.
-It breaks down different ways touring can be made less harmful to the planet.
+The Journal of Music shared this Sustainable Travel Guide.
+It breaks down different ways #touring can be made less harmful to the planet.
 Musicians and fans care!
 You can download the guide here.

 Music Declares Emergency Climate Pack